 You can have the best gadgets and fanny-friendly furniture available, but your gamer lounge is only useful so long as you’re able to stay awake over the long gaming marathons that will undoubtedly take place in it.
 There are some people who can stay up long after I’ve fallen into sleep’s warm embrace.
 These individuals are the ones who would, at sleepovers, draw on your face or place your hand in a cup of warm water.
 Then there are the ones who rely on quick doses of caffeine from sodas or the body boosting powers of energy drinks to stay awake when their bodies are threatening to fail them, to leave them defenseless against their still awake peers.

-Then, just as you’re starting to get over them they return, more amazing than you remember (if you’re confused, this would be Pitch Black II, the sour “sequel” that released the following year).
+Then, just as you’re starting to get over them they return, and there y’re amazing than you remember (if you’re confused, this would be Pitch Black II, the sour “sequel” that released the following year).
 You have a few more months with them, just enough time to fall back in love, before they leave again, never to be heard from again.

 Well, not for six years at least.
 Over the years the memories of your time with them have faded but never completely dissolved.
 You remember the good times, because you’ve since tried to forget about their leaving so suddenly and the weeks that followed where you spent most of your time balled up on the floor of your dark room sobbing violently, wondering if they’ll ever return.
 Then you see it, on Facebook no less, that they’re coming back.
 Again, it’s for a limited time, but you can’t be angry because at least they’re coming back, right?

-Alright, brace yourself, because I’m dropping the analogy.
+Alright, brace yourself, because I’m dropping an analogy.

 Back in January I was notified by a friend who helped me during those dark times after Pitch Black first left me that it was finally coming back.
 Usually, I would ignore such a comment, dismissing it as improbable, but this same person had helped me when I needed them the most.
 They were there for me when I was suffering from the shakes, sweats, and incoherent mumbling that are the common signs of Pitch Black withdrawal.
 It didn’t take long to confirm the soda was indeed being brought back thanks to Mountain Dew’s “Back by Popular DEWmand” campaign.

 Sadly, I haven’t had the opportunity to try the other two flavors (I blame it on my inability to find anything but the permanent Dew flavors near me), but Supernova is supposed to be a fusion of strawberry and melon (yum), and Typhoon is all about the strawberry and the pineapple.
-But this isn’t necessarily about this strawberry infused Dewo (HA!
-Get it?
-Dew-o?
-Like Duo?
-God I’m clever), this is about Mountain Dew Pitch Black.
+But this isn’t about that strawberry infused duo — this is about Mountain Dew Pitch Black.

 Now, if you look at the label, it says it’s been infused with Black Grape.
 What is this Black Grape, because I’d very much like to plant some Black Grape seeds in my yard so I can grow these tasty motherfuckers all year long.
 I’ve always been a fan of grape soda, so the lovechild of Mountain Dew and one of my favorite soda flavors was bound to be a hit with me.
 The fact that it was a limited edition, Halloween branded anything pretty much sealed the deal right away.